poseidon/typhoon/docs/topics/security.md

 * Typhoon internal infra publishes single and multi-arch images (e.g. `v1.18.3`, `v1.18.3-amd64`, `v1.18.3-arm64`, `v1.18.3-2-g23228e6-amd64`, `v1.18.3-2-g23228e6-arm64`)
 * Quay and Dockerhub automated builds publish verifiable images (e.g. `build-SHA` on Quay, `build-TAG` on Dockerhub)

 The Typhoon-built Kubelet image is used as the official image.
 Automated builds provide an alternative image for those preferring to trust images built by Quay/Dockerhub (albeit lacking multi-arch).
-To use the fallback registry or an alternative tag, see [customization](/advanced/customization.md#kubelet).
+To use the fallback registry or an alternative tag, see [customization](/advanced/customization/#kubelet).

 ## Disclosures

-If you find security issues, please email dghubble at gmail.
+If you find security issues, please email `security@psdn.io`.
 If the issue lies in upstream Kubernetes, please inform upstream Kubernetes as well.